 Arsen Lüpen is on the backstreets of Taksim, cheap drinks aren’t necessarily hard to find.
 But finding them in a bar that doesn’t stray in to the seedy, the grotty, the soulless or the downright unpleasant is another story.
 ArsenLüpen has the best of both worlds; with a hospitable environment, live music and a spacious terrace, they have the basics nailed.

 Many 20-30 year-old Istanbulites meet up in TomTom Sokak, which can be best described as an open mall only with bars instead of shops.
-Possibly the most popular venue here is Tektekçi, a shot bar that is the ideal place to, well, get wasted by drinking really tasty shots.
-Right across, Indigo is one of the main hubs of electronic music in the city, with different DJs from all over the globe taking the stage and warming up the crowded mass of people that spill out onto the baclony where the cigarette smoke and suggestive staring go on until the am hours.
+Possibly the most popular venue here is Tektekçi, a shot bar that is the ideal place to enjoy tasty shots.
+Right across from this venue, Indigo is one of the main hubs of electronic music in the city, with different DJs from all over the globe taking the stage and warming up the crowded mass of people that spill out onto the baclony where the cigarette smoke and suggestive staring go on until the am hours.

 The other legendary concert venue, Salon IKSV, which brings together different performance styles under one roof, is situated in Şişhane, where a number of chic bars that last until around 2am are located.